CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 * Node.js
   + Needed for building the JS parts (not needed if you build them on another linux machine)

-### Collabora Office Core
+### The engine

-CODE needs Collabora Office core to be built to run.
+CODE needs the engine to be built to run.
 You have two options to meet this requirement: either by building it locally (Option A - recommended), or by downloading a daily built archive (Option B - quick & dirty) which contains only the absolutely necessary pieces.
-If you are working only on the online side, without doing any code-level changes on Collabora Office core, or you just want to quickly get going to do some small fixes, you may prefer the second way.
+If you are working only on the online side, without doing any code-level changes to the engine, or you just want to quickly get going to do some small fixes, you may prefer the second way.

-#### Option A - Build core locally (Recommended)
+#### Option A - Build the engine locally (Recommended)
 For dependency installation, refer to https://wiki.documentfoundation.org/Development/BuildingOnLinux.

 First clone the unified `online` monorepo — all the source code lives here, with the former LibreOffice core under `engine/`:

 {{% common-build-commands section="clone-online" %}}

-Now move into the core tree and build it:
+Now move into the engine tree and build it:
 {{% common-build-commands section="clone-lo" lobranch="main" %}}

 Configure and build, adding the following configuration options to `autogen.sh` or `autogen.input`: